Another Kelowna flight exposed to COVID-19 - Kelowna Capital News

-The BC Centre for Disease Control has added more Kelowna flights to its list of COVID-19 exposures.
+The BC Centre for Disease Control has added another Kelowna flight to its list of COVID-19 exposures.

-On Thursday, Nov.
-5, the CDC advised passengers who were on Flair flight 8137 from Winnipeg to Kelowna on Oct.
-28 that they should monitor themselves for symptoms for 14 days.
-The affected rows are 7-13.
+On Thursday, Nov 12, the CDC advised passengers who were on Air Canada flight 8418 from Vancouver to Kelowna on Nov.
+3 that they should monitor themselves for symptoms for 14 days.
+The affected rows are 1-7.

-This comes after the CDC listed WestJet flights on Oct.
+This comes after the CDC listed Flair flight 8137 from Winnipeg to Kelowna on Oct.
+28 as having been exposed to the Virus.
+The CDC also listed WestJet flights on Oct.
 21, 28 and 30 from Calgary to Kelowna as potential exposure events:

 Oct.
 21 — Flight 461 from Calgary to Kelowna, rows 4–10